knowsuchagency/promptic/README.md

 ### Agents

 Functions decorated with `@llm.tool` become tools that the LLM can invoke to perform actions or retrieve information.
-The LLM will automatically parse its own reasoning into function arguments and execute the appropriate tool calls, creating a seamless agent interaction.
+The LLM will automatically execute the appropriate tool calls, creating a seamless agent interaction.

 ```python
 from datetime import datetime